 This opportunity is offered to support students with a notable need for financial assistance.
 If that hits home, this is for you.

-You’re a high school senior averaging at least a “B”+ Read more
+You’re a high school senior with a 2.3 cumulative GPA+ Read more

 Work Eligible in the United States for at least two years+ Read more

 This includes United States citizens, United States permanent residents (holders of a Permanent Resident Card), or Employment Authorized to work in the United States.
 Employment authorization must be valid for at least 2 years.

 Click to Review Evaluation Criteria

 At Amazon, supporting underserved students in their engineering education is not only important to us–it’s imperative to building a diverse tech industry and ultimately future.